 You can also disguise an ugly fence with fast-growing climbing plants or, and this is my favourite, add screening to an existing fence.
 I am particularly fond of willow screening, but you can get bamboo or heather too.
 Whilst this isn’t exactly a cheap option, I think it very effective.

 A word of warning: Do make sure that the fence posts are in good condition and can support the additional weight of the screening.
 You won’t be very popular with your neighbours if their fence falls down because of your ‘improvements’!
 If the posts wobble easily, it’s probably not a good idea to attach anything to the fence, not even plants!
+So it might be best to put your own supports in front of the neighbour’s fence.

 BUT of course, a nice fence alone will NOT give you a stunning garden – you have to get the design layout right first.
 If you’d like help with design…